 - Swinging objects.
 Any material that is loaded and lifted by construction equipment has a potential to swing through the air and strike a worker.
 Cranes are especially likely to cause these kinds of accidents, as loaded objects can swivel or twist during operations—especially on windy days.
 These accidents can occur even when no load is being lifted, such as workers being struck by swinging backhoes, counterweights on excavators, or even opening doors.
 If there is significant power behind the strike, an employee may suffer broken bones or fall onto another level, leading to further injuries.

 In many cases, employers could have done more to prevent these injuries from occurring.
-If you have suffered as a result of a struck-by construction accident you need to speak with an experienced work injury attorney as soon as possible.
+If you have suffered as a result of a struck-by construction accident you need to speak with an experienced construction injury attorney as soon as possible.
 The New York injury lawyers of Hofmann & Schweitzer can explain your options at no cost to you.
 Contact us online or call us directly at 800.362.9329 to schedule your free initial consultation.